-Can Composite Decking Be Laid Over Concrete?
+Can You Lay Composite Decking Over Concrete?

 The minimum ground clearance over concrete for NewTechWood composite decking is 40mm.